JetBrains/Qodana/topics/cloud-Introduction.md

 **Your company relies on open source software.** Modern software products often resort to open source libraries to perform specific tasks.
 This approach saves companies time and money.
 Unfortunately, nobody could assure you that their code is free of bugs, and their licenses will meet your needs.
 Also, you cannot control the process of open source development.
-Using Qodana on GitHub, you can monitor quality of open source software used in your project, and the License Audit linter will inform you about its licenses.
+Using Qodana, you can monitor the quality of open source software used in your project, and the License Audit linter will inform you about its licenses.
 But if your project uses tens or hundreds of free libraries, this becomes a challenging task.
 Using Qodana Cloud allows you to aggregate tons of reports under a single roof.